linkinpark213/online-mot-by-detection/README.md

 * [CenterNet](https://github.com/xingyizhou/CenterNet) (optional)
 * [PySOT](https://github.com/STVIR/pysot) (optional)

-Note: This repository doesn't include any object detector implementations but provides interfaces for Detectron2 and mmdetection.
+Note: This repository doesn't include any object detector implementations but provides interfaces for Detectron2, MMdetection, darknet and CenterNet.
-You can install either or both of them in your environment.
+You can install any of them in your environment.

 Note: This project is developed on Ubuntu 18.04 with Python 3.7 and NVIDIA GTX 1080Ti.
-However, a Linux environment or GPU support is not indispensable.

 ## Get Started
 ### Clone the repo